oneapi-src/oneDNN/source/programming_model.rst

 outside oneDNN Graph operation set, users may use wild-card OP.
 The wild-card OP represents any OP.
 With its input and output logical tensors, it enables the oneDNN Graph implementation to receive a full graph and conduct a complete analysis.
-Users must pass data type for each logical tensor.
-If the tensor shape and layout are known, users must pass them along with the logical tensor.
+User needs to use a special “End” op to indicate output tensors of the graph.
+For any tensors needs to be alive after a graph being executed, it needs to be connected to a “End” op which consumes the tensor.
+Users may have multiple “End” ops for one graph.
+For each OP users add to the graph, users must describe its input and output logical tensors.
+Users must describe data type for each logical tensor.
+If tensor's shape and layout are known, users must describe them along with the logical tensor.

 A partition is a connected subgraph in a graph. oneDNN Graph implementation analyzes a graph and returns a number of partitions.
+The returned partitions completely cover all the OPs of the graph and follow topological order.
+A partition typically contains multiple Ops.
+Sometimes a partition may contain just one OP, like a Wildcard OP or unsupported OP.
+A partition contains a flag to indicate whether the partition is supported and thus can be compiled and executed.
+User needs to check the flag before using the partition.

+Partition’s input and output is also called as port.
+The ports record the logical tensor information which was passed during graph construction.
+With the logical tensor ID, users can track the producer and consumer relationship between partitions.
+The ports also record the data type of corresponding logical tensors.

-The returned partitions must not form a dependence cycle.
-For example, a graph contains 3 OPs: A, B, and
+The returned partitions to users must not form a dependence cycle.
+For example, a graph contains 3 OPs: A, B, and C. If C consumes A’s output and produces B’s input, oneDNN Graph implementation must not put A and B into one partition.
-C. If C consumes A’s output and produces B’s input, A and B must not belong to one partition.
-If C is not added to the graph, the return partition may include A and B, since C is not visible to oneDNN Graph implementation.
+However, if C is not added to the graph, the returned partition may include A and B, since C is not visible to oneDNN Graph implementation.
 In this case, it is the user’s responsibility to detect the dependence cycle.
-Once C is added to the graph as a wild-card OP, oneDNN Graph implementation is responsible to avoid the dependence cycle and not put A and B to one partition.

-oneDNN Graph implementation may not support every OP in the oneDNN Graph operation set.
-The returned partitions don’t contain unsupported OP and wild-card OP.
+Once users pass a complete graph, users don’t need to check the dependence cycle among the partitions returned by oneDNN Graph.

 A partition needs to be compiled before execution.
 The compilation lowers down the compute logic to hardware ISA level and generates binary code.
 The generated code is specialized for the input and output tensor’s metadata.
-Users should pass as much information about tensor layout as possible in order to get the best performant compiled code.
-Users may collect profiling information for tensor shape or conduct online-compilation when executing the framework graph.
-Users must specify the layout for each logical tensor during compilation.
-Users must create new logical tensors to pass the enriched metadata with the compilation API.
-The new logical tensors must have the same IDs as the logical tensors passed at the graph construction time.
+Users must create new logical tensors to pass complete metadata with the compilation API.
+The logical tensors should fully specify id, data type, shape, and layout, the compilation should succeed.
+The logical tensors passed during compilation time must match IDs with partition’s ports.
+The logical tensors must have same data types with the ports with the port of the same ID.

 For the output logical tensors, users must either specify a public layout using size and stride for each tensor dimension or request oneDNN Graph implementation